Policy on postdoctoral appointments

 - The minimum length of an appointment is six months.

 - Registration to the Office of the Vice-Provost, Graduate and Postdoctoral Studies is mandatory for all postdoctoral fellows.

 - Registration in a postdoctoral fellowship at the University of Ottawa should not exceed the fifth year of post-PhD training (including previous postdoctoral appointments at the University of Ottawa or elsewhere).

-- Initial registration for a postdoctoral fellowship at the University of Ottawa should take place within four years of completing a PhD (this period may be extended for recipients of postdoctoral fellowships from recognized external agencies if the agency’s eligibility period differs from that of the University of Ottawa).
+- Initial registration for a postdoctoral fellowship at the University of Ottawa should take place within five years of completing a PhD (this period may be extended for recipients of postdoctoral fellowships from recognized external agencies if the agency’s eligibility period differs from that of the University of Ottawa).

 - Appointments involve substantial full-time research or scholarship; valid reasons for part-time work or reduced financial support include only maternity, parental and sick leaves.